 Do-it-yourself projects can be unpredictable.
 You might set out to do one task only to find yourself with more chores on your to-do list than you started with.
 It pays to be prepared.
 Many do-it-yourselfers choose to invest in a quality multitool—an aptly named implement that offers the functionality of several different tools all in one.
-Continue now to check out some of the best multitools on the market, according to the handy homeowners who use them.
+Continue now to check out some of the best multitools out there according to the handy homeowners who use them.

 - BEST OVERALL: Gerber Suspension Multi-Plier

 - BEST FOR PAINTING: Hyde Tools 17-in-1 Painters Multitool

 - BEST FOR KEYCHAINS: LEATHERMAN Micra Keychain Multitool

 - BEST FOR WALLETS: Wallet Ninja 18 in 1 Multitool

-- These supplies not only anticipate a wide range of needs.
-Once favored for outdoor activities like fishing, traveling mechanics, and survivalists, this classic multitool has evolved over the years to adapt to a modern lifestyle.
+- There are different types of multitools designed for different types of applications.
+Once favored for outdoor activities like fishing and trekking, this classic multitool has evolved over the years to adapt to a modern lifestyle.
 This ever-expanding category of tools now includes everything from classic folding knives to LED lights and USB drives.
 You’re bound to find one that’s designed for the tasks you regularly face.

 - By forging a set of individual tools into a compact design, they can save on space and weight in a toolbox.
 Cumbersome tools like scissors, files, screwdrivers, and knives are combined into a sleek and portable unit.
 The most famous multitool is probably the Swiss Army Knife, an icon that dates back to the 1890s.
 American companies later innovated this pocket-sized design to also include a pair of pliers, leading to a boom in multitool design.

 - They’re naturally ready to go.
 These versatile, portable tools are designed to be kept on hand (or in a pocket) for whatever the day may bring.